Dubai: Visit visa holders told to carry Dh3,000 in cash or credit, return tickets, proof of stay

 “Airport checks are being conducted to safeguard travellers arriving in Dubai.
 There have been many cases of overstaying.
 This step by the authorities will positively impact the tourism sector of the emirate,” said Libin Varghese from Rooh Travel and Tourism.

-“Stringent checks provide transparency and prevent any discrepancies for people traveling to the UAE," he added.
+“Stringent checks provide transparency and prevent any discrepancies for people travelling to the UAE," he added.

 On May 15, Abin S arrived in Dubai on a Spice Jet flight from Cochin International Airport in the south Indian state of Kerala.
 Upon his arrival, he was asked to provide the requirements to enter Dubai.